 CosyVoice 3 or Qwen3-TTS - which should I pick?

 They solve different problems.
-CosyVoice 3 produces the best zero-shot quality for pre-produced content — audiobooks, video narration, anything where you batch-generate and review before publishing.
-Qwen3-TTS is the real-time model — 97ms first-packet latency, streaming-native, and the only option here if your product needs conversational response times.
-If latency does not matter, CosyVoice 3 for zero-shot, VoxCPM 1.5 for fine-tuned.
+CosyVoice 3 produces the best zero-shot quality for pre-produced content - audiobooks, video narration, anything where you batch-generate and review before publishing.
+Qwen3-TTS is the real-time model - 97ms first-packet latency, streaming-native, and the only option here if your product needs conversational response times.
+If latency does not matter, CosyVoice 3 for zero-shot, VoxCPM 1.5 LoRA for the fastest fine-tuned path, or VoxCPM 2 full SFT when you want the deeper adaptation path.

 How much reference audio do I need for voice cloning?